sdiehl/wiwinwlh/tutorial.md

 implementation of GHC (not the Haskell language) that can be used to subvert the type-system; these functions are marked with the prefix ``unsafe``.
-Unsafe functions exist only for when one can manually prove the soundness of an expression but can't express this property in the type-system or externalities to Haskell.
+Unsafe functions exist only for when one can manually prove the soundness of an expression but can't express this property in the type-system, or externalities to Haskell.

 ```haskell